axvr/archive/2022/gait/README.md

 ### Out of scope

-- Compile to Verilog, SystemVerilog or VHDL.
+- Compile to Verilog, SystemVerilog, VHDL or SystemC.
 (Use [Clash][] instead.)
 - Textual interface/language.
 - Backwards compatibility with other systems and tools.
-- Support for a wide range of FPGAs.
+- Support a wide range of FPGAs.

 [Clash]: https://clash-lang.org